 The real question for 100% complexes Padel seeing which multi-sports complexes have had to struggle financially is how to deal with off-peak hours.
 Whatever sport is not yet anchored in the genes of the French, the private structure will find it difficult to make profitable these off-peak hours.

-This is why many external actors are involved in the development of the padel like brands with the organization of many events or tournaments.
+This is why many external players are involved in the development of padel such as brands with the organization of many events or tournaments.
 Brands must, for emergence, develop a larger range of products, especially for children.
 Why not have the same strategy as in Spain?
-The brands offer a very quantitative and qualitative market unlike our country.
-In addition, the media in relation to the padel make it possible to relay news and information.
+Brands offer a very quantitative and qualitative market unlike our country.
+In addition, the media related to padel allow news and information to be relayed.

 Further information :